Imants Kokars

-Imants Kokars (16 August 1921 in Gulbene, Latvia – 24 November 2011 in Riga, Latvia) was a Latvian pedagogue and conductor.
+Imants Kokars (16 August 1921 – 24 November 2011) was a Latvian pedagogue and conductor.
 His twin brother Gido Kokars was also a conductor.
 Imants Kokar has been chief conductor of several Latvian Song and Dance Festivals and initiated the Nordic-Baltic Choral Festival in 1995.

 On 12 April 1995 Imants Kokars was awarded the Order of the Three Stars, third class.